 Also see this post for more on the formation of larger patterns:

 These columns have the ability to ability to sense an imposed pattern AND have horizontal reciprocal distal dendrite connection with “far away” columns.
 These connections form the permanent translation between items at this level of representation and whatever map they are connected to - a perfect translation is always available and in use.
 Depending on the applied pattern and prior learning - these reinforcing patterns can form regular “shapes.”
 These drawings show the metrics of these shapes; you see a red test grid and a black reference grid shown before and after a transformation.

-To muddy the waters, there are three front-running models of how hex-grids come to be.
+There are three front-running models of how hex-grids come to be.

 - some variant of inhibition between active cells.
 Many interesting theories for grid spacing use the inhibitory inter-neurons as the traffic cop that enforces spacing.
 There are compelling reasons to like this theory - first and foremost - because it does explain some of the observed behavior of the entorhinal cortex.
 It also has the charming property that It’s simple to understand and code.

-- As you may have noticed from reading the introductory part of this post - I am siding with a much older excitatory reverberation model as it seems to tie up many of the loose ends that I have seen in various research papers.
+- I am siding with a much older excitatory reverberation model as it seems to tie up many of the loose ends that I have seen in various research papers.
 This may be combined with inhibitory inter-neurons as the traffic cop that enforces spacing.
 If time allows I will be organizing papers that support this line.

 It is also possible that multiple hex-grids from the grid-forming neurons can co-exist with the inhibition model in the same map but that local inhibition limits this to some small number.
 This depends on the interaction of the “spatial reach” of the inhibition field and the grid spacing.
 I see this as a tunable parameter.